Travel the Tibetan Highlands of Western Sichuan

 Day 3: EXCURSION TO HAILUOGOU TRAVEL FROM MOXIZHEN VIA KANGDING TO XINDUQIAO

-The Hailuogou Glacier Park is located at the foot of the 7556 meters high Gonga Mountain.
+The Hailuogou Glacier Park is located at the foot of the 7556 meters high Gongga Mountain.

-A 1-hour ride on the park-bus takes you to the cable car station.
-From there you will travel by cable car to approximately 3500m, from where, on a clear day, you can enjoy some breath-taking views of the 7556-meter-high, snow covered Gongga Mountain.
+Cable car ride to approximately 3500m, from where, on a clear day, you can enjoy some breath-taking views of the 7556-meter-high, snow covered Gongga Mountain.
 Head back into the valley by cable car.
-Head back to Moxizhen by park-bus.
+Head back to Moxi village by park-bus.

 Continue your trip over a winding road to Kangding.
-Kangding is the capital of the Ganzi Tibetan Prefecture and is often referred to as the “gateway to Tibet”.
+The small town of Kangding is the capital of the Ganzi Tibetan Prefecture and is often referred to as the “gateway to Tibet”.
 Lunch at Kangding.

 Overnight accommodation in Xinduqiao.

-Day 4: XINDUQIAO: A SIDE TRIP TO TAGONG
+Day 4: XINDUQIAO AND A SIDE TRIP TO TAGONG

 After breakfast drive 1 hour to Tagong.